aripollak/dialogflow-dc-metro-status/README.md

 # dialogflow-dc-metro-status

-This is intended to serve as an interface between Dialogflow (and by extension Alexa and Google Assistant) and WMATA, the Washington, DC metro area transit system..
+This is intended to serve as an interface between Dialogflow (and by extension Alexa and Google Assistant) and WMATA, the Washington, DC metro area transit system.
+You can try it out on [Google Assistant](https://assistant.google.com/services/a/id/13d16a79cba9362e) or on [the web](https://bot.dialogflow.com/f955895b-484e-4690-a71b-80d7eb8bc1ee).

-For this to work properly, you need to enable billing in your Google Cloud account for this project, or else you won't be able to make network requests.
+To run this yourself, you need to enable billing in your Google Cloud account for this project, or else you won't be able to make network requests.

 ## Setting up on Dialogflow